 Q: Does it matter whether my contract was written or oral?

 A: As a general rule, oral contracts are enforceable.
-However, there are important exceptions.
-A verbal agreement can usually be enforced under Texas, Louisiana, or Florida law.
+A verbal or “handshake” agreement can usually be enforced under Texas, Louisiana, or Florida law.
 However, there are important exceptions.
 Certain agreements are so important the law requires that they be in writing to be enforced.
 For example, Texas and Florida have a Statute of Frauds that requires an agreement to be in writing and signed by the party you are seeking to hold liable.
 The Statute of Frauds includes contracts for the sale of real estate, contracts for the lease of real estate for more than a year, contracts to pay the debt of another, and other important agreements.
 Without a signed written agreement, those types of contracts generally cannot be enforced.
 (Courts have recognized some very rare exceptions to this rule).
 Louisiana has similar writing requirements in its Civil Code.

 Q: How do I choose the right attorney for my breach of contract lawsuit?